testrecorder/spring-test-recorder/README.md

 @ComponentScan(basePackages={"...", "com.onushi.springtestrecorder"})
 ```

-- Mark methods in Spring components with **@RecordTest** annotation.
+- Mark a method in a Spring components with **@RecordTest** annotation.
+The marks the method for test generation.
-- Mark injected components that you want to mock with **@RecordMockForTest** annotation.
+- Optional: Mark injected components that you want to mock with **@RecordMockForTest** annotation.
-- Run the project and interact with the User Interface or API in order to call the annotated methods.
+- Run the project and interact with the User Interface or API in order to call the annotated method.

 You can check examples in [spring-test-recorder-demo](https://github.com/ibreaz/spring-test-recorder-demo).